ananda89/Intel-Edge-AI-1/computer_pointer_controller/starter/README.md

 uses a person's gaze to control the mouse pointer to move in that direction.
 It can be used on a live video feed from webcam or a video stream.
 The project itself uses 4 different models and Gaze detection is one of the models which lies on the top of the model stack.

 ## Project Set Up and Installation
-*TODO:* Explain the setup procedures to run your project.
-For instance, this can include your project directory structure, the models you need to download and where to place them etc. Also include details about how to install the dependencies your project requires.

 ### Set up locally
 Following is the step-by-step instructions to run the application:
 1. Download and install __Intel OpenVINO toolkit__.
 The detailed instructons for installation can be found [here](https://docs.openvinotoolkit.org/latest/index.html)
 2. Create a virtual environment using either [anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) or [virtualenv](https://docs.python.org/3/library/venv.html#creating-virtual-environments)
-3. Source the OpenVINO environment using: `source /opt/intel/openvino_2020.2.117/bin/setupvars.sh -pyver 3.7` where the flag `pyver` is optional (needs python version 3.5+ and preferably openvino version 2020.x.xxx)
+3. Source the OpenVINO environment using: `source /opt/intel/openvino_2020.2.117/bin/setupvars.sh -pyver 3.7` where the flag `pyver` is optional

+(Note: Python version 3.5+ is required and openvino version 2020.x.xxx (preferably))

 4. Download all the starter files.
 These can be downloaded from [here](https://video.udacity-data.com/topher/2020/April/5e974e37_starter/starter.zip).
 Once downloaded, unzip the files in the project directory
 5. Download the required models from OpenVINO model zoo.
 The models we will be using are:
     * [Face Detection](https://docs.openvinotoolkit.org/latest/omz_models_intel_face_detection_adas_binary_0001_description_face_detection_adas_binary_0001.html)